recoskyler/Cheat-Sheets/ICA0013_Fundamentals_of_Networking.md

 ## About

-By Adil Atalay Hamamcıoğlu, a Cybersecurity Engineering student at Tallinn University of Technology, 2019 - 2023.
+By Adil Atalay Hamamcıoğlu, a cyber security Engineering student at Tallinn University of Technology, 2019 - 2023.
 Made this cheat-sheet to not to suffer in Cisco Networking Labs.

+Info and images are from Cisco Networking Academy course.